Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 One of the other key benefits of invariant testing besides explicitly identifying exploits is that it allows you to ask and answer questions about **whether it's possible to get the system into a specific state**.
 If the answer is yes and the state is unexpected, this can often be used as a precondition that can lead to an exploit of the system.

-In part 4, we'll look at how a precondition was able to identify a multi-million dollar bug in a real-world codebase before it was pushed to production.
+In [part 4](../bootcamp/bootcamp_part_4.md), we'll look at how a precondition was able to identify a multi-million dollar bug in a real-world codebase before it was pushed to production.

+As always, if you have any questions reach out to the Recon team in the help channel of [our discord](https://discord.gg/aCZrCBZdFd).